tonyjward/plagiarism_detection/README.md

 Next I used Amazon Sagemaker and PyTorch to create a single layer feed forward network [that achieved 96% accuracy, 100% precision and 94% recall on a test set.](udacity/Solutions/3_Training_a_Model.ipynb)

 ## Application to Medium Articles
-Throughout the project I was itching to apply the techniques to another "real life" dataset.
+Throughout the Udacity project I was itching to apply the techniques to another "real life" dataset.
 I thought the content sharing platform Medium would provide a rich source of data - and decided to look for plagiarism in articles written about data science.
 In order to do this I build a web scraper using a combination of Selelium and Beautiful soup that could log in to Medium using a twitter handle (you need a paid subscription to access all the articles) and download all articles for a specific search term.
 I compared the articles pairwise, ranked them and brought back the top 5 most likely article combinations to contain plagiarism.

 #### -- Project Status: Under Development